Supreme Court of Turks and Caicos Islands

 Court ordered defendants to disclose specific witness statements under Ord.24 r.7; no evidence the DPP letter existed.

 Civil procedure – discovery – Order 24 r.7 – applicant must show prima facie that specific documents exist, relate to matters in issue, and are in opponent’s possession, custody or power.
 Legal professional privilege – communications between police and DPP examined; privilege may arise only if relationship tantamount to client-lawyer exists.
 Court’s inherent jurisdiction – inspection under confidential cover to determine whether r.7 affidavit should be ordered.
-Specific disclosure ordered for identified witness statements; DPP letter not shown to exist.
+Specific disclosure ordered for identified witness statements; DPP letter not shown to exist

 25 September 2025